ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 struggle, either because facing difficult-to-test systems, complex test environments or because they started later.

-An important aspect we would like to achieve is that the definition of the testing process needs to support teams, not hinder them with difficult-to-achieve goals that might turn out to be barriers rather than drivers.
+An important aspect we would like to achieve is that the testing process needs to support teams, not hinder them with difficult-to-achieve goals that might turn out to be barriers rather than drivers.
 Only after teams are properly supported by the testing process we will crank up the desired quality of the product and push harder on the effectiveness of tests.

-We envision 3 phases:
+We envision 3 major phases:

--  Enabling teams, from mid 2019 for 1-2 PIs
+-  Enabling teams, from mid 2019 for a few PIs
 -  Establishing a sustainable process, for a few subsequent PIs

--  Keep improving, afterwards
+-  Keep improving, afterwards.

-4 Phase 1: enabling teams
+3 Phase 1: Enabling Teams
 =========================

 This early phase should start now (June 2019) and should cover at least the next 1-2 Program Increments.

-The overarching goal is to establish a test process that supports the teams.
+**The overarching goal is to establish a test process that supports the teams**.
 In other terms this means that development teams will be the major stakeholders benefiting by the testing activities that they will do.
 Testing should cover currently used technologies (which include Tango, Python, C++, Javascript), it should help uncovering risks related